gcordner/fm-brand-blocks/README.md

 - The plugin assumes the WooCommerce archive template displays `woocommerce_archive_description`.
 - If you're using a customized `archive-product.php` (e.g., in a child theme like Astra), make sure it includes `do_action( 'woocommerce_archive_description' )`.
+- Will require template editing on FSE block themes.

 ## To-Do

 - Ensure default WooCommerce templates display brand descriptions if needed.
 - Add support for WooCommerce category descriptions (optional).
-- Prevent double-output of both Brand Block and default description.

 ## License

-This plugin is open source.
+Licensed under GNU General Public License (GPL).
 See [LICENSE.txt](LICENSE.txt) for details.